weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 4. If f(x) = 0 for all irrational x, f(x) = 1 for all rational x, prove that f c Z on[a, b]
 for any a <b.

-5. Suppose fis a bounded real function on [a, b], and £2 €% on [a,b].
+5. Suppose fis a bounded real function on [a, b], and £2  \in % on [a,b].
 Does it follow that fe Z?
-Does the answer change if we assume that f3 € 2?
+Does the answer change if we assume that f3  \in  2?

 6. Let P be the Cantor set constructed in Sec.
 2.44.
-Let f be a bounded real function on [0, 1] which is continuous at every point outside P. Prove that f€ Z% on [0, 1].
+Let f be a bounded real function on [0, 1] which is continuous at every point outside P. Prove that f \in  Z% on [0, 1].
 Hint: P can be covered by finitely many segments whose total length can be made as small as desired.
 Proceed as in Theorem 6.10.

-7. Suppose fis a real function on (0, 1] and f€ Z on [c, 1] for every c > 0.
+7. Suppose fis a real function on (0, 1] and f \in  Z on [c, 1] for every c > 0.
 Define

 I fa) dx = lim [ f(x) dx